0foo/nickk.info/_posts/2023-11-16-api-limits.md

 As everyone knows, 200 status code is a successful request and 429 status code is a blocked reqest due to rate limit.

-Let's see if we can get blocked by reddit.
+Let's see if we will get blocked by reddit.

 (Note: These are async responses, so the responses are unordered.
 Had to async these for speed. )
 ```bash